draeder/good-tracker-servers/README.md

 }
 ```

+# Example

 # Retrieve the records from DNS
-To use the stored records, query the TXT records for the domain.
+To use the records stored in DNS, query the TXT records for the domain.
 This can be done on the server and on the browser.

 ## Server
 ```